 Emu are naturally parasite-resistant.
 In heavy-horse-populated areas, you can choose to vaccinate for EEE, Equine Encephalitis, or West Nile Virus.

-Always introduce new emu to existing mob slowly, especially with adults.
+Always introduce new emu to existing mob slowly.
 Keep them separate but where they can see each other for several weeks.